j031nich0145/pxl8/README.md

 ## Usage

-1. Start the backend server (see Backend Setup above)
+1. Start the backend server (see Backend Setup above) - *Note: The app runs entirely client-side, backend is optional*
 2. Start the frontend development server (see Frontend Setup above)
 3. Open your browser to `http://localhost:3000`
 4. Upload a JPG or PNG image (drag & drop or click to browse)
 5. Configure pixelation settings:
-   - Enable/disable pixelation
+   - Adjust the pixelation slider (px²) to control pixel size
-   - Set target width and height (minimum 25x25)
-   - Choose pixelation method
+   - Choose pixelation method from the dropdown:
-6. Optionally enable background removal:
+     - **Pixel Averaging**: For smooth, blended results
+     - **Spatial Approximation**: For blocky, retro-style pixelation
+     - **Nearest Neighbors**: For preserving dominant colors
-   - Toggle background removal
+   - Toggle "Live Update" for real-time preview
-   - Adjust sensitivity threshold
-7. Choose processing order (pixelate first or background removal first)
-8. Click "Process Image"
+6. Use additional tools:
+   - **Crop**: Select aspect ratio and interactively crop your image
+   - **Crunch**: Normalize to 72dpi or apply 2x pixelation
+   - **Undo**: Press Ctrl+Z or use the undo button to revert changes (up to 3 steps)
+7. Toggle dark/light mode using the theme button in the bottom-right corner
-9. Download your processed image
+8. Download your processed image using the download button

 ## API Endpoints